 A description of the mechanism (NTIA acting as Root Zone Management Process Administrator)

-The accountability can be resumed as the NTIA not approving a change request for the root zone or its WHOIS database.
+The accountability is exercised by the NTIA not approving a change request by IANA for the root zone or its WHOIS database.

 Jurisdiction and legal basis of the mechanism ((NTIA acting as Root Zone Management Process Administrator)

-The Jurisdiction of the mechanism is the United States of America.
+The jurisdiction of the mechanism is the United States of America.

 Which IANA service or activity is affected (Binding arbitration included in TLD contracts)

 Most gTLD registries as well as a few ccTLD registries have contracts (for ccTLDs also called Sponsorship Agreements or Frameworks of Accountability) with ICANN.
-All of these contracts provide for binding arbitration of disputes (The standard gTLD contract language begins with: “Disputes arising under or in connection with this Agreement that are not resolved pursuant to Section 5.1, including requests for specific performance, will be resolved through binding arbitration conducted pursuant to the rules of the International Court of Arbitration of the International Chamber of Commerce.”)
-All IANA functions which modify the Root Zone file or database are affected
+All of these contracts provide for binding arbitration of disputes.
+(The standard gTLD contract language begins with: “Disputes arising under or in connection with this Agreement that are not resolved pursuant to Section 5.1, including requests for specific performance, will be resolved through binding arbitration conducted pursuant to the rules of the International Court of Arbitration of the International Chamber of Commerce.”)
+All IANA functions which modify the Root Zone file or database are affected.

 If the policy sources identified in Section II.A are affected, identify which ones are affected and explain in what way (Binding arbitration included in TLD contracts)

-This does not affect the policies listed in section II.A
+This does not affect the policies listed in section II.A.

 The entity or entities that provide oversight or perform accountability functions (Binding arbitration included in TLD contracts)